 Oceania News - Page 35

-Pokie Advertising to be Blacked Out
+Pokie Advertising to be Blacked Out30 December 2004

 International News Brief: The ban applies to all forms of advertising outside gaming areas including print, television and radio advertisements and unsolicited mail.